awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.md

 You can use the Amazon RDS console or the AWS CLI to download a database log file\.

 You can download a complete log file by using the [DownloadCompleteDBLogFile](RESTReference.md#RESTReference.DownloadCompleteDBLogFile) REST API\.
-You can also download complete log files by using the `rds-download-db-logfile` RDS CLI command\.
+You can also download complete log files by using the `rds-download-db-logfile` CLI command\.
 For more information, see [ The `rds-download-db-logfile` Command ](RESTReference.md#RESTReference.DownloadCompleteDBLogFile.CLIversion)\.

 ### AWS Management Console<a name="USER_LogAccess.Procedural.Downloading.CON"></a>